Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Method

-Here, $K$ and $Q$ denote the key and query embeddings, $H$ is the number of attention heads and $L$ is the sequence length.
-The term $\bm{\alpha}_{h, i,j}$ represents the attention weight from the $i$-th token to the $j$-th token in head $h$.
-The model’s focus on visual information is reflected in the attention weights assigned to visual tokens by the current generating token, given by $\bm{\alpha}_{:-1,s:e}$.
-The indices $s$ and $e$ denote the start and end positions of the visual tokens within the sequence, respectively.

 Due to the autoregressive nature of MLLMs, we can pre‑process the visual tokens to compute the VSC and then leverage the caching mechanism to continue generating the response, ensuring that each token undergoes only a single forward pass.
-We first use NLP tools to extract the objects mentioned in the question and then construct visual grounding through the VSC.
+We first use NLP tools to extract the objects mentioned in the question and then construct visual grounding through the VSC mechanism.
 When multiple objects appear in the question, we apply max pooling over the grounding corresponding to all extracted objects:

-Here, $\mathbf{G}_{O_j}$ is defined in \cref{eq:G}, and $m$ is the number of visual tokens, satisfying $m=e-s$.
-We use $\mathbf{G}$ to guide the model’s visual attention:
+where $\bm{G}_{O_j}$ is defined in \Cref{eq:G}, and $m$ is the number of visual tokens, satisfying $m=e-s$.
+We use $\bm{G}$ to guide the model's visual attention:

-where $\beta$ is a hyperparameter.
+where $\beta$ is a hyperparameter, and $\bm{\alpha} \in \mathbb{R}^{H\times L\times L}$ denotes the attention weights, with $H$ representing the number of attention heads and $L$ the sequence length.
 The model then applies the guided attention weights to compute self‑attention:

-where $\textbf{V}$ denotes the value embeddings, and $\hat{\mathbf{z}}$ represents the self‑attention output embeddings.
+where $\bm{V}$ denotes the value embeddings, and $\hat{\bm{z}}$ represents the self‑attention output embeddings.

-Attention optimization techniques such as FlashAttention provide high computational efficiency, making them the preferred choice in most MLLM applications.
-However, these methods do not explicitly output attention weights, which makes a variety of attention‑based optimization approaches incompatible with them.
-Because VGA optimizes attention using visual grounding obtained from VSC, it does not require the computation of attention weights and is therefore fully compatible with FlashAttention.
+Attention acceleration techniques such as FlashAttention provide high computational efficiency, making them the preferred choice in most MLLM applications.
+However, these methods do not explicitly output attention weights (\emph{i.e.} $\bm{\alpha}$), rendering various attention-based optimization approaches incompatible.
+In contrast, VGA optimizes attention using visual grounding derived from VSC; since it does not require the computation of attention weights, it remains fully compatible with FlashAttention.

 VGA can be optimized using the associative property of addition: